AMD-HPC/CoralGemm/README.md

 * repeats until `TIME_SPAN` exceeded
 * executes simulteneously on all devices

-If `testing` is set, a primitive sanity test is ran.
+If `testing` is set, a primitive sanity test is ran.\
-The test uses `assert()` in device code and requires `-DCMAKE_BUILD_TYPE=DEBUG`.
+The test uses `assert()` in device code and requires `-DCMAKE_BUILD_TYPE=DEBUG`.\
-Entries of A, B, and C are set to 1, and so are the factors `alpha` and `beta`.
+Entries of A, B, and C are set to 1, and so are the factors `alpha` and `beta`.\
-Then, after GEMM is ran, all entries of C are checked to contain k+1.
+Then, after GEMM is ran, all entries of C are checked to contain k+1.\
-Note that performance is usually much higher when using integer initialization than when using random data.
+Note that performance is usually much higher when using integer initialization.

 ## Help